 Install NI drivers and software on Ubuntu.

-Notice Select NI drivers are incompatible with default IOMMU settings on Linux Kernel 6.8 and later, resulting in generic hardware or internal errors while using NI hardware.
-Consult Driver Errors with Ubuntu 22.04 and 24.04 New Installation or Kernel 6.8 (or Later) Upgrade for more information.
+Notice Select NI drivers are incompatible with default IOMMU settings on Linux Kernel 6.8 and later.
+This incompatibility results in generic hardware or internal errors while using NI hardware.
+Refer to Driver Errors with Ubuntu 22.04 and 24.04 New Installation or Kernel 6.8 (or Later) Upgrade for more information.

 Complete the steps in Installing NI Drivers and Software on Linux Desktop.